xwal/awesome-stars/README.md

 - [watchOS-2-Sampler](https://github.com/shu223/watchOS-2-Sampler) - Code examples for new features of watchOS 2.
 - [iOS-9-Sampler](https://github.com/shu223/iOS-9-Sampler) - Code examples for the new features of iOS 9.
 - [ExSwift](https://github.com/pNre/ExSwift) - A set of Swift extensions for standard types and classes.
-- [Surge](https://github.com/mattt/Surge) - A Swift library that uses the Accelerate framework to provide high-performance functions for matrix math, digital signal processing, and image manipulation.
+- [Surge](https://github.com/Jounce/Surge) - A Swift library that uses the Accelerate framework to provide high-performance functions for matrix math, digital signal processing, and image manipulation.
 - [AlamofireImage](https://github.com/Alamofire/AlamofireImage) - AlamofireImage is an image component library for Alamofire
 - [APNGKit](https://github.com/onevcat/APNGKit) - High performance and delightful way to play with APNG format in iOS.
 - [Charts](https://github.com/danielgindi/Charts) - Beautiful charts for iOS/tvOS/OSX!
 The Apple side of the crossplatform MPAndroidChart.
-- [PromiseKit](https://github.com/mxcl/PromiseKit) - Promises for Swift & ObjC
+- [PromiseKit](https://github.com/mxcl/PromiseKit) - Promises for Swift & ObjC.
-- [Just](https://github.com/JustHTTP/Just) - Swift HTTP for Humans
+- [Just](https://github.com/dduan/Just) - Swift HTTP for Humans
 - [CKWaveCollectionViewTransition](https://github.com/CezaryKopacz/CKWaveCollectionViewTransition) - Cool wave like transition between two or more UICollectionView
 - [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView) - A collection of awesome loading animations
 - [Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight, pure-Swift library for downloading and caching images from the web.